TheLat/MemoryManager/README.md

 ```
 int RefCount();
 ```
 Traversing an arbitrary graph to count all possible references is slow and impractical.
 Unfortunately, you must write a function that looks at the graph and returns the number of references to the object contained within the graph.
 The simpler and more efficient this function is, the better.
+This function is required or cleanup of a doubly-linked list, though not a singly-linked list.
 #### Pointer Operations:
 ```
 Pointer& operator=(const Pointer& param)